lhcb/starterkit-lessons/first-analysis-steps/analysis-productions.md

 ## Creating your own production

-For practice, we will now go through the steps of creating a production.
-It should be noted that this process may change slightly, and the most up-to-date information is to be found on the well-documented [Analysis Productions GitLab page](https://gitlab.cern.ch/lhcb-datapkg/AnalysisProductions).
+For practice, we will now go through the steps of creating a simple production.
+For details about more advanced usage, see the [Analysis Productions README](https://gitlab.cern.ch/lhcb-datapkg/AnalysisProductions).

 Start by creating a folder to work in, and into it clone the [Analysis Productions repository](https://gitlab.cern.ch/lhcb-datapkg/AnalysisProductions).